Walking for Health programme of walks

 We have a vibrant and varied programme of walks led by our Kings Chase, Frampton Cotterell and Yate/Sodbury/Dodington groups.
 Many of these walks are easy access, up to an hour in length at a rich variety of locations.
 Please check the Walking for Health programme for details.

-We also have five regular walks, which start at the same time and place.
+We also have nine regular walks, which start at the same time and place.
 These walks are designed to accommodate any walkers’ needs, allowing people to walk the distance they feel comfortable with.

-Bristol Bath Railway Path – every other Tuesday.11am (whatever suits you!)
-Starting points alternate between Avon Valley Railway Bitton Station BS30 6HD and Warmley Waiting Room, Warmley Station BS30 5JB.
+Bristol Bath Railway Path – every other Tuesday at 11am (whatever suits you) Starting points alternate between Avon Valley Railway Bitton Station, BS30 6HD and Warmley Waiting Room, Warmley Station, BS30 5JB.

-Filton Patchway Stokes every Thursday, 11am. (between 45 mins and 1 hour) starting points alternate between – opposite side of carpark to Sainsbury’s entrance, Fox Den Road, Stoke Gifford and Willowbrook Centre, Bradley Stoke.
+Filton Patchway Stokes every Thursday at 11am. (between 45 mins and 1 hour) starting points alternate between – opposite side of carpark to Sainsbury’s entrance, Fox Den Road, Stoke Gifford and Willowbrook Centre, Bradley Stoke.